 If you aren’t fortunate enough to have a graphic designer in-house or cannot hire one- fear not!
-We asked ours to help lead you in the right direction and get your creative juices flowing.
+We asked ours to help lead you in the right direction as you create your perfect logo.

 Start with the basics, color, and color theory.
 Color is what catches the eye.
 Learn what colors work together to compliment each other and what moods they generate.
 For example, studies have shown that bright orange is the best color for encouraging people to click, whereas red comes in second.